kkdai/webpic/README.md

 - `-w` number of workers. (concurrency), default workers is "25"
 - `-u` input URL to download directly.
 - `-d` Daemon mode.
+- `update` Update parser file to latest one from Github.

 Examples
 ---------------